nats-io/nats-architecture-and-design/adr/ADR-15.md

 So the server requires that when flow control is turned on, an idle heartbeat is set.
 If a flow control message is missed, heartbeat messages will contain a header called `Nats-Consumer-Stalled`, the value being identical to the flow control subject.
-When the client detects a heartbeat with the stalled header, it publish to the server as it would responding to flow control.
+When the client detects a heartbeat with the stalled header, it publishes to the server as it would respond to flow control.

 It's possible that because of the idle heartbeat duration, that both flow control and multiple heartbeat messages contain the flow control subject.
 It is only required to respond to the specific subject once, so it is suggested that clients track